Vibhanshusingh-001/NGS_Data-analysis_biostatistics/README.md

 	        StdDev='std'
 	    ).reset_index()

-	    # Add CV (Coefficient of Variation) to the grouped data
+	    # add CV to the grouped data
 	    grouped['CV'] = grouped['StdDev'] / grouped['Mean']

-	    # Add a column to indicate which CpG column this analysis belongs to
+	    # add a column to indicate which CpG column this analysis belongs to
 	    grouped['CpG_Column'] = cpg

-	    # Append the result for this CpG column to the results list
+	    # append the result for this CpG column to the results list
 	    results.append(grouped)

-	# Concatenate all results into a single DataFrame
+	# merge all results into a single DataFrame
 	final_results = pd.concat(results, ignore_index=True)

-	# Save the results to a CSV file or print them
+	# Save the results
 	final_results.to_csv('single_cpg_coverage_statistics.csv', index=False)
 	print(final_results)